American Airlines Flight 711

-The pilot of the flight, Jack Pripesh, suffered considerable injuries including the loss of his right eye, and was in a coma for some time after the crash.
-Almost two weeks after the crash, Pripesh told reporters he could remember nothing of it.
+The pilot of the flight, Jack Pripish, suffered considerable injuries including the loss of his right eye, and was in a coma for some time after the crash.
+Almost two weeks after the crash, Pripish told reporters he could remember nothing of it.

 Findings of fact regarding the crash were published by the Civil Aeronautics Board on September 22, 1955.
 The board determined that a complete instrument landing approach into Springfield-Branson was not made, as would have been required based on the deteriorating weather conditions at the time.
 Evidence showed that the crew didn't seem to be aware of the aircraft's altitude and that the aircraft was descending.
 The board believed it was probable that "the pilots were devoting their attention away from their instruments and outside the cockpit, possibly toward the distant airport lights."